How the Coronavirus (COVID-19) Scare Is Helping My Anxiety

 - Letting go--Letting go is an action that results from acceptance.
 By accepting the way things are right now, I am free to adapt.
 I am more psychologically flexible and am in a better position to make necessary changes in my life, including being able to get creative with food, supplies, finances, and activities to keep spirits up when school is closed.

-- Practicing shenpa--"Shenpa" is a Buddhist concept that has to do with remaining separate from what's around us.
+- Avoiding shenpa--"Shenpa" is a Buddhist concept that refers to attachment, or getting hooked.
+For mental health and wellbeing, we want to take measures to avoid getting hooked on stressful events and instead remain separate from what's around us.
 It's similar to defusion in acceptance and commitment therapy.
-Shenpa means not getting hooked.
 If I see or hear exaggerated, panic-based reports, I don't have to get hooked.
 I don't have to respond to fear in kind.
 Reminding myself of this drastically reduces my anxiety.

 - Being nonjudgmental--When I'm open to experiences and avoid judging them, I avoid the trap of labeling each new change as "good" or "bad."
 Things simply are.
 Without judgment, I'm better able to choose my thoughts, emotions, and actions.
 Labeling things negatively is a cause of anxiety, and this situation is a great opportunity to practice non-judgment.